 Platform support

 WireGuard isn't exclusively locked to any platforms, which makes it more accessible than some proprietary technologies.
-Its open source also makes it much more friendly when setting it up on devices that don't support WireGuard natively.
+Its open source also makes it much more friendly when setting it up on devices that don't support the WireGuard interface natively.

 Cons of WireGuard VPN